Send the link below via email or IMCopy

 What is our Essential Question?

-Ways all teachers at Greiner can support Reading and Writing
+Ways ALL teachers at Greiner can support Literacy

 Require students to write the summary in complete sentences.
 The note-taking itself should be short phrases and abbreviated, but not the summary.